george-hawkins/esp32-setup-material/docs/NOTES.md

 The `USER_AGENT` string above was derived from my actual browser's user-agent and was the minimum necessary to get Google to serve the WOFF2 versions of the requested files.

-Then I removed the non-latin definitions from `src/assets/css/typeface-roboto.css` (as is also done in npm installable [typeface-roboto](https://github.com/KyleAMathews/typefaces/tree/master/packages/roboto)).
+Then I removed the non-Latin definitions from `src/assets/css/typeface-roboto.css` (as is also done in npm installable [typeface-roboto](https://github.com/KyleAMathews/typefaces/tree/master/packages/roboto)).

 And finally I replaced the WOFF2 URLs in `material-icons.css` and `typeface-roboto.css` with self-hosted versions: